kgsws/kgdoom/manual/readme.md

 - `pass`
   - See blocking.
 If specified bit is set, this mobj won't be blocked by other mobjs, lines or 3D floors with same `block` bit set as it normally would.
   - Integer, 16 bit only.
+- `material`
+  - Material of this mobj.
+  - Integer.
+Material ID.
+See `materials`.
 - `icon`
   - Icon to be used for this mobj.
 Usage depends on mobj type, or can be used for custom Lua scripts.
   - `addWeaponType` expects this to be set to valid icon.
 If not found or invalid, this weapon won't be listed in selection menu.